AcheronProject/Apollo87H/README.md

 Both Apollo and Athena line of PCBs were designed to be "universal" TKL PCBs, that is, designed to fit a wide variety of custom mechanical keyboards.
 The compatibility list is being built as more people check and test.
 See the **Keyboard compatibility** section of this README for the available list.

-## Technical information
+## Technical information (latest release)

 - Layout size: tenkeykess (TKL)
 - Compatible switches: MX-like only, features hotswap sockets
-- Lighting: per-key RGB through SK6812 mini-E reverse-mounted diodes, no RGB underglow
+- Lighting: per-key RGB through IS31FL3741A intelligent chip and common-annode RGB LEDs
+- Support for WS2812 RGB underglow through 4-pin JST
-- Microcontroller: STM32F072CxT6 (x can be either 8 or B)
+- Microcontroller: STM32F411CEU6
 - Connector: detachable USB Type C on the top side and JST connector for daughterboard support
 - Firmware compatibility: QMK (with VIA support)
 - Protection hardware: